Vancouver Travel with Kids

 Need a break from walking?
 Hop on a trolley on Stanley Park Horse-drawn Tours (735 Stanley Park Dr.) and see the 400-hectare (1,000-acre) park at a leisurely pace.

 Meet the most adorable sea creatures at Stanley Park’s Vancouver Aquarium (845 Avison Way).
 Ogle rascally otters, pudgy sea lions and spotted harbor seals are just some of the marine animals that call the aquarium home.
 Get super close at animal encounters, where you can feed and help train sea lions, otters and penguins.

-From the moment they set eyes on Science World at TELUS World of Science (1455 Quebec St.), kids will be psyched; housed in a huge geodesic dome, the science center is even cooler inside.
+From the moment they set eyes on Science World (1455 Quebec St.), kids will be psyched; housed in a huge geodesic dome, the science center is even cooler inside.
 There’s something for every age group.
 Tykes under age 7 can learn about water, color, light and movement in the Kidspace Gallery, and the entire family will enjoy live shows, hands-on exhibits and IMAX films that bring out their inner scientist.
 Check their calendar for a list of things to do today.